-Application for field placement is due at the designated date announced by the Field Coordinator.
+Application for field practicum is due at the designated date announced by the Field Coordinator.
+All applications to field are completed through the Tevera program, which the student is responsible for purchasing an account to upon acceptance to the MSW program.

-After completing the application for field placement, the student must make an appointment with his/her adviser to discuss the information in the application and obtain the advisor's written recommendation for field placement.
+After completing the application for field practicum, the student must make an appointment with his/her adviser to discuss the information in the application and obtain the advisor's written recommendation for field practicum.
 The student must submit the completed application and resume to the Field Coordinator.
 After review of the application, the Field Coordinator will contact the student and arrange an appointment.
 During this conference, the student's learning objectives and career goals are reviewed to determine potential placement options.
 Conference with the Faculty Liaison and/or student advisor may be arranged by the field coordinator.